MISTY MOUNTAIN METAPHORS

 “Well naw Johnny…. ah sees yuh, ’n ah know yuh hungry.
 Shuh’ mus’be hahd wurkin’ when yuh sittin’ undah dat tree.
 Mus’be tired from ah’ll dat re—”

 “Shut it fo’ Gawd do Betty!”
 Johnny cursed, as he slapped her across the face.
 The sheer pain shot through her faster than the mark could form, bringing tears to run over the burn.
 She held her cheek tight, cowering back to the other side of the trunk and pushing the basket behind her.
 Droplets clumped together where her jawline met her neck, morphing into murky clouds from the dirt it took along with it.
-Suddenly the muttering from the workers around them grew louder.
+Suddenly the muttering workers around them grew louder.

-“Let ah axe a’gin.”
-Johnny demanded, now resting his back against the trunk directly opposite from Betty’s side.
-He drove his head back, scraping his nappy hair along the bark, and ripping pieces off that he largely ignored.
+“Let ah axe a’gin,” Johnny demanded, now resting his back against the trunk directly opposite from Betty’s side.
+He drove his head back, scraping his knappy hair along the bark, and ripping pieces off that he largely ignored.
 His tunnel vision stayed at rest, where his eyes peered through the holes of the canopy and into the blue sky.
 Then he shifted his gaze down to his carpenters shirt—its bottom fabric cut off above his belly, and its only spot left clean under the flap of its collar.
 He pulled it back to wipe his brow.

 “Ah’was wurkin’Johnny, jus’lakyuh ‘pusedtuh!”
 She cried out, speaking in gasps that pushed out clumped words between each breath.